What Is Games Week Denmark?

 - To be a Games Week that developers from all of Denmark and the rest of the world attend

 Games Week Denmark was initiated as a concept during the summer of 2015, under the name Copenhagen Games Festival.
 The need and idea of a big annual event had been in many people’s thoughts for some years, but it was not until IGDA and The Danish Producers Association agreed to join forces with their existing events Nordic Game Jam and Spilprisen that the idea began to take shape, all initiated by developers themselves in the two organisations.
 Soon after Interactive Denmark joined in with a Business & Development conference, and the basic program was ready.
-This led to the first Copenhagen Games Festival on April 6-10 2016 and now in 2017 with a change of name and a lift, the festival opens on April 18th as Games Week Denmark.
-We hope to see you there!
+This led to the first Copenhagen Games Festival in 2016, in 2017 it changed the name to Games Week Denmark and spread to the whole country with 17 events and more than 2.200 people attending.
+In 2018 we start out on 12 April – We hope to see you there!